Qualification / Validation / Commissioning

 • Process Equipment

-• Clean Process Utilities Generation, Storage and Distribution Systems
+• Clean Process Utilities Generation, Storage, and Distribution Systems

 • Cleanrooms

-• Heating, Ventilation and Air-Conditioning (HVAC) Systems
+• Heating, Ventilation, and Air-Conditioning (HVAC) Systems

-• Laboratory Equipment etc.
+• Laboratory Equipment, etc.

-“Action of proving that any equipment works correctly and actually leads to the expected results…”
+The EU GMP Guidelines provide the following definition of Qualification: "Action of proving that any equipment works correctly and actually leads to the expected results..."

 • [Manufacturing] Process